Take the chapter quiz before and after you read this chapter.

 About 25% of infants develop a mild fever after measles immunisations.
 A rash is less common.
 Both are not dangerous and resolve in a few days.

-2. What combined immunisation instead of measles alone can be given at 18 months?
+2. What combined immunisation instead of measles alone can be given?

 3. When should measles immunisation not be given?